smin95/smin95/content/about/index.md

 ### Etc

 I play the clarinet as a hobby.
-Here is a clip of me playing the first movement of the Mozart clarinet concerto in A major a few months before my high school graduation (March 2013).
-I start playing at around 1:48.
+Here is a clip of me playing Flight of the Bumblebee with my friend Junyi, a professional pianist.

-{{< youtube B-_A3mEhKnA >}}
+{{< youtube FpRrlLJg4Ww>}}